Women in ancient Rome: Religious life

 Women were present at most Roman festivals and cult observances.
 Some rituals specifically required the presence of women, but their participation might be limited.
 As a rule women did not perform animal sacrifice, the central rite of most major public ceremonies, though this was less a matter of prohibition than the fact that most priests presiding over state religion were men.
 Some cult practices were reserved for women only, for example, the rites of the Good Goddess (Bona Dea).

 Women priests played a prominent and crucial role in the official religion of Rome.
 Although the state colleges of male priests were far more numerous, the six women of the college of Vestals were Rome's only "full-time professional clergy".
 Sacerdos, plural sacerdotes, was the Latin word for a priest of either gender.
 Religious titles for women include sacerdos, often in relation to a deity or temple, such as a sacerdos Cereris or Cerealis, "priestess of Ceres", an office never held by men; magistra, a high priestess, female expert or teacher in religious matters; and ministra, a female assistant, particularly one in service to a deity.
 A magistra or ministra would have been responsible for the regular maintenance of a cult.
 Epitaphs provide the main evidence for these priesthoods, and the woman is often not identified in terms of her marital status.

+The title sacerdos was often specified in relation to a deity or temple, such as a sacerdos Cereris or Cerealis, "priestess of Ceres", an office never held by men.
+Female sacerdotes played a leading role in the sanctuaries of Ceres and Proserpina in Rome and throughout Italy that observed so-called "Greek rite" (ritus graecus).
+This form of worship had spread from Sicily under Greek influence, and the Aventine cult of Ceres in Rome was headed by male priests.
+Only women celebrated the rites of the Bona Dea ("Good Goddess"), for whom sacerdotes are recorded.
+(Note: One title for a sacerdos of the Bona Dea was damiatrix, presumably from Damia, one of the names of Demeter and associated also with the Bona Dea.)
+The Temple of Ceres in Rome was surved by the Priestess of Ceres, Sacerdos Cereris, and the Temple of Bona Dea by the Priestess of Bona Dea, Sacerdos Bonae Deae.
+Other Priestesses were the Sacerdos Liberi, Sacerdos Fortunae Muliebris and the Sacerdos Matris Deum Magnae Idaeae; sacerdos also served as priestesses of the Imperial cult.